Low power continuous-wave all-optical magnetic switching in ferromagnetic nanoarrays: Introduction

 First, we consider exposing ASI to discrete spot illuminations of a $\lambda$ = 633 nm, 5 mW CW laser for $\sim$ 0.25 s.
 The laser position is static throughout illumination.
 Laser focal spot size is 580 nm.
 Prior to exposure, the ASI is initialised via global-field saturation (-$x$,+$y$) to define an array of type 2 vertices (Figure \ref{dots} c)).
 Figure \ref{dots} d) shows the array microstate after grid like spot exposures with a variety of laser polarisations.
 Laser polarisation governs the resultant written vertex state, with colour-coded regions of Figure \ref{dots} d) shown zoomed-in in Figure \ref{dots} e-l).
 Higher powers and longer illuminations lead to sample damage (not shown).
 The zoomed regions show successful writing of ASI vertex types 1 (i,j), 3 (e,f) and 4 (k,l) (g,h are from a different region of the array).
 Note that the MFM images are supplemented with magnetic charge schematics and the corresponding laser polarisations required to prepare each state, indicated above each MFM image.
 When illuminating the array at a single spot (Figure \ref{dots} e-h)), a single nanomagnet with long-axis parallel to the laser polarisation switches.
-This selectivity arises from the polarisation-dependent absorption shown in Figure \ref{FTIRAndsimulation} b).
+This selectivity arises from the polarisation-dependent absorption (see supplementary note 1).
 This forms a high-energy state comprising a pair of type 3 vertices.
 Two subsequent $\hat{x}$ then $\hat{y}$-polarised exposures results in two nanomagnets switching (one from each $x,y$ subset).
 Here both low energy Type 1 (Figure \ref{dots} i,j)) and high-energy Type 4 (Figure \ref{dots} k,l)) vertices may be written.
-The position of the incident laser determines whether a Type 1 or Type 4 is written.
-The ability to write type 4 vertices strongly suggests that switching occurs in a deterministic manner rather than via nanomagnet thermalisation and relaxation, which would strongly-favour the system's ground state.
+The position of the incident laser with respect to the surrounding microstate determines whether a Type 1 or Type 4 is written.
+The ability to write type 4 vertices strongly suggests that switching occurs in a deterministic manner rather than via nanomagnet thermalisation and relaxation, which would strongly-favour the system's ground state and that dipolar interactions does not affect switching.